 Benzodiazepine Detox Treatment

-Benzodiazepine, or benzo’s, is a type of medication known as a tranquilizer.
+Benzodiazepine, or benzo, is a medication known as a tranquilizer.
 Unfortunately, benzodiazepine abuse is more common than you may think.
-If left untreated, abusing these drugs can negatively impact relationships, career, and physical and emotional health.
-Heavy users of these drugs are more likely to end up in dangerous situations that put them at risk of being robbed, date rape, and worse.
+Abusing these drugs can negatively impact relationships, careers, and physical and emotional health if left untreated.
+Heavy users of these drugs are more likely to end up in dangerous situations that put them at risk of being robbed, date raped, and worse.

 Sadly, benzodiazepines severely impact short-term memory, and users often cannot recall the details of the period of use.
 In addition, the most significant danger of using benzodiazepines and a reason to get into a benzodiazepine detox program is overdosing.
 If you or your loved one is abusing benzodiazepines, you should remember that they are very addictive.